J-DubApps/EndpointPilot/README.md

 This script addresses the following Endpoint Configuration scenarios:

-1. Where on-premise Logon events may be rare, and file or registry settings-placement needs to occur.
+1. When on-prem Logon by the Windows PC Endpoint are rare, and file or registry settings-placement need to occur.
-2. Where timely or fast Settings that use GPP Item-Level Targeting (for File or Registry placements).
+2. Where timely File or Registry setting placement needs to occur quicker than GPP settings.
-3. Hybrid Domain-Joined PCs that are Intune Managed, where GPP settings may not apply.
+3. Hybrid Domain-Joined PCs where Intune CSP or Active Directory GPP settings may not apply.